httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 # ABNF {#abnf}

 This section uses the Augmented Backus-Naur Form (ABNF) notation {{?RFC5234}} to illustrate expected syntax of Structured Fields.
 In doing so, it uses the VCHAR, SP, DIGIT, ALPHA, and DQUOTE rules from {{?RFC5234}}.
-It also includes the tchar and OWS rules from {{!RFC7230}}.
+It also includes the tchar and OWS rules from {{HTTP}}.

 This section is non-normative.
 If there is disagreement between the parsing algorithms and ABNF, the specified algorithms take precedence.